 The Keychron K6 is currently available on Keychron’s website.
 I personally purchased the K6 off of Kickstarter because I was very excited and wanted to get my hands on it first.
 The project surpassed the pledge goal of $50,000 and hit over $400,0000, which means many other people were very excited about the keyboard as well.

-As you can see the K6 is loaded with features, and is a nice addition to our collection of keyboards.
+The K6 is loaded with features, and is a nice addition to our collection of keyboards.
 Similar in a lot of ways to the K2, the K6 is a more compact, lighter, and exciting 65% keyboard.
-We’re still exploring how we feel the K6 matches up to the other Keychron models, but we’ll be sure to let you know once we’ve had more time to test the keyboard out.